markbrown4/yellowshoe/source/cv.md

 ## Summary

-I'm passionate about building rich web applications and mobile apps with JavaScript.
+I work on the Web Platform, building rich web applications and mobile apps with JavaScript.
 I enjoy teaching others and working collaboratively with talented people.
-Having worked with many small to medium sized teams over the years I'm comfortable working across the full stack of multiple platforms(Rails, Django, .NET and PHP), my area of expertise is the front-end.
+Having worked with many small to medium sized teams over the years I'm comfortable working across the full stack of multiple platforms(Rails, Django, .NET, PHP and Java), my areas of expertise are Front End Engineering, graphics programming and NodeJS.

+I am a consultant based in London and have been working with [Equal Experts](https://www.equalexperts.com/) since 2016.
+I have helped [O2 Priority](https://priority.o2.co.uk/) build a high concurrency Node app that can scale to support 20k concurrent users as well as mobile optimised front-ends.
+I also helped build an analytics platform for  [Informa](https://agribusinessintelligence.informa.com/) clients to explore and visualise agricultural and farming data.
+Another interesting piece of work was developing a React based image tagging and annotation platform for [lvl5](https://lvl5.ai/) which is used to train machines to see and understand traffic imagery.

-My last role was with [Inspire9 Development](http://development.inspire9.com/), a development agency that worked with early-stage startups and bootstrapped their own app for managing co-working spaces called [Tribes](http://www.pageuppeople.com/).
+In Melbourne, Australia I worked for [Inspire9 Development](http://development.inspire9.com/), a development agency that worked with early-stage startups and helped develop [Tribes](https://tribesapp.com) - an app for managing co-working spaces.
 I also worked with [Adioso](http://www.adioso.com/) for two years and [PageUp People](http://www.pageuppeople.com/) for four years - the leading Australian talent management software provider.
 I have been working on the web professionally for over <script>document.write(new Date().getFullYear() - 2006)</script> years.

-I build working software with simple readable code that's well tested.

 I'm also an author of Sitepoint's [JavaScript channel](https://www.sitepoint.com/author/mbrown/).

+I build working software with clean readable code that's well tested.

 ## Personal Attributes